remore/burn/README.md

     # you can boot the emulator up whenever you want(without burning Fuel DSL)
     burn play

-## Fuel DSL Methods
+## Fuel DSL

-Currently following DSL Methods are available.
-If you are newbie here, kindly visit [project page](http://k.swd.cc/burn/) first to see what you can do with Burn and Fuel DSL.
+Currently following 4 resources are available.
+Let's take a quick look how we can make 8-bit flavored application without hassle.

 * [Scene](#scene)
 * [Sound](#sound)